sokolhessnerlab/sokolhessnerlab.github.io/index.md

    - `RCR for Social, Behavioral, Educational, and Humanities` (_RCR is short for Responsible Conduct of Research_)
    - `Research Conflict of Interest`

 If you have questions during the process, don't hesitate to ask!
-After you've completed everything, you'll need to save PDFs of your 'completion reports'.
-Send these to Peter, and he will add you to the lab's IRB protocol.
+After you've completed everything, you must save PDFs of your 'completion reports'.
+Send these to Peter, and he will add you to the lab's IRB protocol, thereby certifying you to interact with human participants and their data.

 ## That's it!

 We hope this was helpful.
 Note that this website is hosted via GitHub, making it easy for existing lab members to edit and improve upon this document!
 Please offer suggestions and edits to improve this page via GitHub!
 If you're new, don't worry about that yet - just follow the instructions above to get started in the lab.

+**Welcome!** We're excited you're here, and look forward to doing science with you!

 ## Footnotes